WillTheFarmer/mysql-http-logs/.github/README.md

 The Python build script assembles all SQL script files together into the single `create_http_logs.sql` file.

+NGINX Stored Procedures are copies of Apache Stored Procedures stripped for Combined `combined` only - `FIND_IN_SET(in_processName, "csv2mysql,vhost,combined") = 0`.

+I stripped the other format code as starting point.
+From documentation I read NGINX standard is same as Apach combined.
+I have not not examined NGINX data yet.

 Creates the MySQL schema included in repository [httpLogs2MySQL](https://github.com/willthefarmer/http-logs-to-mysql).

 ### 2. Database